SAP-samples/abap-platform-rap110/README.md

 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## License
-Copyright (c) 2024-2026 SAP SE or an SAP affiliate company.
+Copyright (c) 2024-2026 SAP SE or an SAP affiliate company and abap-platform-rap110 contributors.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file; you may not use any file of this project except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the LICENSE for the specific language governing permissions and limitations under the License.